ondini/lgcreportgenerator/README.md

 - ~~ ! put units everywhere it is possible ~~
 - ~~! remove f from fTSTN everywhere possible on frontend~~
 - ~~! add support for more types~~
-- !! show how many lines are displayed?
+- !! show how many lines are displayed

   - ~~PL3D~~
   - ~~ANGL~~